JJC3321/group_4_repo/group_project/engineer_2.md

 Paper 3 - From Biologist 2
 Paper 3 could not be downloaded due to the fact there was no github link listed within the paper to be able to download.

+Paper 5 - From Bioilogist 2
+First download for conda packages failed due to incompatible version of conda and python.
+Updated python and conda to compatible version, retried downloading packages.
+Found a second error - packages too large and not enough disk space.
+Cleared cache and reattempted download on storm.